kamilazdybal/objectif-morse/README.md

 Please check the Documentation section for the PDF tutorial.

-Feel free to tell us about any errors or coding tips, we'll be happy to correct the project.
+Feel free to tell us about any errors or coding tips, we'll be happy to correct the project and learn something new.

 ---------------------------------------------------------------------
 A plan for the future improvement: